Brek Shea: International career

 Shea was a member of the United States residency program in Bradenton, Florida, and played extensively for the Under-17 team during that time.
 He later moved on to the Under-20 national team, whom he has represented most recently at the 2009 CONCACAF U-20 Championship.
 He received his first call-up to the senior national team at the age of eighteen, when he was called in late for a second round World Cup qualifier on June 18, 2008, at Barbados.

 In September 2010, he was called up for an October friendly against Colombia.
 Shea earned his first international cap playing the first half of the 0–0 draw and in the process became the first player born in the 1990s to make an appearance for the full United States national team.

 Shea received his third call-up and his second cap when he joined Eric Alexander, Zach Loyd, and Ugo Ihemelu, making FC Dallas the most-represented MLS team at the January 2011 United States national team camp.
 Shea started the January 22, 2011 match against Chile, playing 60 minutes.

 Under new United States national team head coach Jürgen Klinsmann, Shea was named as one of seven midfielders for a friendly match against Mexico on August 10, 2011, in Philadelphia.
 In the 60th minute, Shea came on as a substitute for Jermaine Jones and recorded his first international assist on the equalizing goal from Robbie Rogers.

 After a six-month rough patch during his 2012 campaign, Shea made his return to the United States national team for a friendly against Mexico on August 15, 2012.
 Shea came on in the 78th minute as a substitute for Herculez Gomez.
 On July 16, 2013, Shea scored his first goal against Costa Rica in the 2013 CONCACAF Gold Cup, a low left footed shot to the corner of the net.
 It proved to be the winning goal, as the United States won 1–0.
 Shea then scored the winning goal in the final as the United States beat Panama 1–0.

-International goals

-Scores and results list the United States's goal tally first.